marcojetson/freckle/README.md

 }
 ```

-## Data retrieval and manipulation
+## Data manipulation

-You interact with your entities using a mapper.
+Interact with your entities using a mapper.
 You can get a mapper using the previously created connection.

 ```php
 $postMapper = $connection->mapper(Post::class);